An Introduction to Generative AI for RSEs

 (15 minutes for exercise)

-So how do I choose between Skills vs MCP?
+So how do I choose between MCP, CLI and Skills?

 Context/Loading Loaded immediately into context window (regardless of query) reducing effective context window size.
+Zero cost – Knowledge is baked into model weights; no schemas loaded.
 Lazy loaded when needed.
 Will still impact context window.

 Taking it further